YTread Logo

 the dumbest lottery winners ever

 Don't let that person be a date, family friend!
-Anyway, after good old Billy Bob negotiated a deal with a company that paid him a lump sum in exchange for his annual lottery payments, he was left with much less than he actually won.
-After a divorce that left him basically broke, he tragically committed suicide in 1999.
+Anyway, after good old Billy Bob negotiated a deal with a company that paid him a lump sum in exchange for his annual lottery payments, he was left with much less than what he actually won.
+After a divorce left him basically bankrupt, he tragically committed suicide in 1999.
 According to TIME magazine, he once told a financial advisor that winning the lottery was the worst thing that had ever happened to him.
 What is the lesson here?
-It is better to have a recurring cash flow than a lump sum.
+It is better to have recurring cash flow than a lump sum.
 Never forget that!
 2-Michael Carroll In 2002, when 19-year-old Michael Carroll won the UK National Lottery, he gained a kind of celebrity status.

-Last we heard, he worked in a cookie factory and earned $300 a week.
-He told the BBC that he appreciates those salaries far more than the fortune he fell back into.
-To be honest, I don't think he's being real and I think he's just saying it so people don't call him dumb. so I call nonsense.
-But in case he WAS honest, this guy lost all his money, but he gained some perspective...that counts for something...I guess...psyche!!
-Last time I checked, prospect doesn't pay any bills!
-Stay wild my friends.
-1 - Andrew Jackson Whittaker Jr. Many of the stories we share here are surprising to say the least, and on some level seem believable.
+Last we heard, he was working at a cookie factory making $300 a week.
+He told the BBC that he appreciates those salaries much more than the fortune he fell back into.
+To be honest, I don't think he's being real and I think he's just saying it so people don't call him stupid. so I call bullshit.
+But in case he WAS honest, this guy lost all of his money, but he gained some perspective... that counts for something...
+I guess... psyche!!
+Last time I checked, prospects don't pay any bills!!
+Stay wild, my friends.
+1 - Andrew Jackson Whittaker Jr. Many of the stories we've shared with you here are surprising, to say the least, and on some level, they seem believable.

 If you have any copyright issue, please Contact